salesforce/apollo/README.md

 ## Requirements
 Apollo is a pure Java application  The build system uses Maven, and requires Maven 3.8.1+.
 The Maven enforcer plugin enforces dependency convergance and Apollo is built using Java 17.

 Apollo is a [multi module Maven project](https://maven.apache.org/guides/mini/guide-multiple-modules.html).
-This means that the various modules of Apollo are built and versioned as a whole, rather than being seperated out into individual repositories.
+This means that the various modules of Apollo are built and versioned as a whole, rather than being separated out into individual repositories.
 This also means that modules refer to other modules within the project as dependencies, and consequently must be built in the correct order.
 Note that Maven does this by default, so there should be no issues.
-However, it does mean that you can't simply cd into a module and build it without building its dependencies first.
+However, it does mean that one can't simply cd into a module and build it without building its dependencies first.
 If you feel you must do so, please make sure to include the "install" goal and please make sure you add the "--also-make-dependents" or "--amd" parameter to your maven invocation.

 ## Code Generation In Apollo
 Apollo requires code generation as part of the build.
-This is done in the Maven "generate-sources" phase of the build.
+This is performed in the Maven "generate-sources" phase of the build.
 Consequently, this build phase *must* be run at least once in order to generate the java sources required by the rest of the build.

 The current code generators used in Apollo are GRPC/Proto and JOOQ.
 GRPC is for the various serializable forms and network protocols used by Apollo.
 The JOOQ code generation is for the JOOQ SQL functionality.

-Code generation is output into the <module dir>/target/generated-sources directory.
-For GRPC/Proto, there are 2 directory roots: "<module dir>/target/generated-sources/protobuf/grpc-java" and "<module dir>/target/generated-sources/protobuf/java".
-For JOOQ, the root directory is "<module dir>/target/generated-sources/jooq".
+Code generation is output into the (module dir)/target/generated-sources directory.
+For GRPC/Proto, there are 2 directory roots: "(module dir)/target/generated-sources/protobuf/grpc-java" and "(module dir)/target/generated-sources/protobuf/java".
+For JOOQ, the root directory is "(module dir)/target/generated-sources/jooq".

-Again, I stress that because these generated source directories are under the "<module dir>/target" directory, they are removed during the "clean" phase of Maven and consequently must be regenerated in order to compile the rest of the build.
+Again, I stress that because these generated source directories are under the "(module dir)/target" directory, they are removed during the "clean" phase of Maven and consequently must be regenerated in order to compile the rest of the build.

 Note that adding these generated source directories to the compile path is automatically taken care of in the Maven *pom.xml* in the "build-helper" plugin.